 09Budgeted Income Statement

 When you complete these eight budgets, you have the information you need to develop the budgeted or forecasted income statement.
 The result of the budgeted income statement is the operating income of the firm, not net profit.
 You are not able to find net profit until after you finish the financial budget.

 Parts of an Operating Budget for a Small Business

 What you should include in your business operating budget

-The operating budget is one of the two parts of the master budget.
-The purpose of the operating budget is to describe the income-generating activities of the firm such as sales, production, and finished goods inventory.
+The operating budget is one of two parts of the master budget.
+The operating budget describes the income-generating activities of the firm, such as sales, production, and finished goods inventory.
 The ultimate conclusion of the operating budget is the pro forma income statement and the operating profit margin.
-The operating profit margin is not the same as net profit, which you cannot calculate until you prepare the financial budget.
+The operating profit margin is not the same as net profit, which is calculated when the financial budget is prepared.
 The operating budget is prepared before the financial budget since many of the financing activities aren't known until the operating budget is prepared.

 Here is an example of a small pottery business, ArtCraft Pottery, to illustrate the basic concepts and calculations related to a business' operating budget.

 The operating budget consists of a budgeted or forecasted income statement, which is supported by a number of schedules: